DeepakVats123/TypeScript-Fundamentals-Learning/README.md

  2. Unions & Any
  3. Type Narrowing & Type Gaurds in TS
  4. Advanced Types (Assertion, Unknown, Never)
- 5. Type and InterFace in TS
+ 5. Type and InterFace in TS (&, ?, readOnly, interSection, TypeLitral) with Example
  6. Objects in TS

 # How to run this project?